-Many copyright owners who commercially exploit their works register their works with their country’s copyright registration system.
-In fact, many Canadians also register their works with the U.S. Copyright Office because they can submit a copy of the work, which can act as evidence in a copyright infringement suit.
-In Canada, the registration system consists of an application only.
-Submission or deposit of the copyright work is not part of the application, nor accepted by the Canadian Copyright Office.
+Many Canadians also register their works with the U.S. Copyright Office because they can submit a copy of the work, which can act as evidence in a copyright infringement suit.
+The Canadian registration system consists of an application only.
+Submission or deposit of the copyright work isn't part of the application or accepted by the Canadian Copyright Office.

-In the U.S., the general rule of copyright duration is 70 years after the death of the author.
-In Canada, the general rule of duration is 50 years after the death of the author.
+In both the U.S. and Canada, the general rule of copyright duration is 70 years after the death of the author.
 In both countries these general rules are subject to a number of exceptions, including ones for works made in the course of employment, government works, and works of joint authorship.

 Impact of the USMCA on Copyright Duration

-In Canada, copyright protects federal government works; however, U.S. federal government works do not have copyright protection in the U.S.
+In Canada copyright protects federal government works.
+However, U.S. federal government works don't have copyright protection in the U.S.

 Under American copyright law, U.S. government works are in the public domain and may be freely used without permission.
 This applies to any work created by an employee of the U.S. federal government as part of that person’s official duties.

-The U.S. government may, however, own copyright through assignments of copyright in works prepared by consultants and other non-employees, bequests or other transfer.
+The U.S. government may, however, own copyright through assignment of copyright in works prepared by consultants and other non-employees, bequests or other transfer.
 For example, a consultant, freelance writer or artist may transfer or assign a work they created to the U.S. government.
-When they do so, the government is then the copyright owner.
+The government is then the copyright owner.